pastoriomarco/manymove/README.md

 - The name of the action server to control the gripper
 - The list of the gripper's links to exclude from collision checking

-When using multiple robots with a single URFD, you'll need a *prefix* for each robot (see the dual_* examples).
+When using multiple robots with a single URDF, you'll need a *prefix* for each robot (see the dual_* examples).

 These values will be used to start up the following nodes:
 - action_server_node: the core of the planners